Zonammas/Meripotens/README.md

 The name comes from Latin: *meritum* (earned) and *potentia* (latent potential).
 It names the system's two governing principles — structure is earned rather than assumed, and raw potential is respected, protected and unforced, until it earns its place.
 A link here stays dormant and unresolved until the material behind it has earned that place; nothing is promoted because it might matter, only because it already has.

 This is a draft, shared as-is.
 It reflects one person's working system, not a finished product.
+Essentially, this system aims to break free from the quagmire of algorithms and statistics and to mobilize human will, even if only slightly.
+Fundamentally, the system’s purpose is to be surpassed and shaped by the user.
+This system is designed to enable humans to transcend the mirror that reflects their “Meripotens.”
+In this system, nothing is set in stone—as long as its philosophy remains intact, anything can be changed.
+The system is designed for humans; humans were not created for the system.

 ## Main Topic